wuruoyun/vue-component-lib-starter/README.md

 # Vue Component Library Starter

-> Create your own [Vue 3](https://v3.vuejs.org/) component library with TypeScript, [Vite](https://vitejs.dev) and [VuePress 2](https://v2.vuepress.vuejs.org).
+> Create your own [Vue 3](https://v3.vuejs.org/) component library with TypeScript, [Vite](https://vitejs.dev) and [VitePress](https://vitepress.vuejs.org/).

 Sooner or later, you will find that creating a component library is much better than having all components inside your app project.
 A component library force to you remove app specific logic from your components, making it easier to test and reuse them in other apps.

-Once the components are in a libraray, documentation becomes critical.
-This starter project includes a documentation app powered by VuePress.
+Once the components are in a library, documentation becomes critical.
+This starter project includes a documentation app powered by VitePress.
 It not only documents the usage of the component, but also provides a testing bed during the development of components.
 See the generated documentation app [here](https://sharp-babbage-154f0a.netlify.com/).

 ## Setup